Application Terms & Conditions – 2026 Scholarships

 State Library Victoria has a business support service called StartSpace.
-StartSpace was launched in 2020 to provide dedicated support to early-stage business founders who are residents of Victoria, over 18 years old.
-StartSpace offers a free coworking space and various programs, open and inclusive for everyone to learn, connect and access resources to build new businesses.
+StartSpace was launched in 2020 to provide a community and coworking space to early-stage business founders who are residents of Victoria, over 18 years old.
+StartSpace is open and inclusive for everyone to learn, connect and access resources to build a new business.

-StartSpace is pleased to invite individuals, or teams of two, who meet the following criteria to apply for one of two Lisa Ring and Family Scholarships:
+StartSpace is pleased to invite individuals, or teams of two, who meet the following criteria to apply for one of two Lisa Ring and Family Scholarships (Scholarships):

 How to apply:

-Applications for the Scholarships must be submitted via this online application form by the individual, or by a team member who is nominated as, the ‘Primary Applicant’.
-Applications must be received by StartSpace by 23:59PM (AEDT) on Sunday, 12 November 2023 (Deadline).
+Applications for the Scholarships must be submitted via the online application form by the individual, or by a team member who is nominated as, the ‘Primary Applicant’.
+Applications must be received by StartSpace by 23:59PM (AEST) on Sunday, 7 September 2025 (Deadline).

 Section 1 – Eligibility Criteria

-4. A founder or co-founder of the early stage or startup business;
+- A founder or co-founder of the early-stage or startup business;

-5. Developing a lawful, early stage business or startup (early stage means at idea stage or validation/testing stage that is pre-revenue or minimal revenue according to the City of Melbourne Startup Action Plan (PDF – page 41) and LaunchVic’s Startup Framework (PDF – page 14) please review these documents to ensure that this criteria is met);
+- Developing a lawful, early-stage business or startup (early-stage means at idea stage or validation/testing stage that is pre-revenue or minimal revenue according to the LaunchVic’s Startup Framework (PDF – page 14) please review this document to ensure that this criteria is met);

-7. If the Primary Applicant successfully becomes a Recipient (the “Scholar”) of a Lisa Ring & Family Scholarship, they shall commit to fulfill the below duties:
+- If the Primary Applicant successfully becomes a Recipient (the “Scholar”) of a Lisa Ring & Family Scholarship, they shall commit to fulfil the below duties:

-3. Committed to join quarterly check-in meetings with StartSpace team
+- Committed to join quarterly check-in meetings with StartSpace team including an initial scholarship meeting in January 2026;

 2. Additional team member / co-founder (Co-applicant)

-2. If the Co-applicant does not meet the eligibility requirements, he/she/they shall not be included in the application and therefore will not enjoy the “bespoke business support” even if the application is successful.
+- If the Co-applicant does not meet the eligibility requirements, he/she/they shall not be included in the application and therefore will not enjoy the “bespoke business support” benefits of the scholarship even if the application is successful.

-3. The Scholarship’s seed funding payments will only be made to the two selected Primary Applicants.
+- The Scholarship’s seed funding payments will only be made to the selected Primary Applicants.

 3. Personal information of Co-applicant